A Finite Time Analysis of Two Time-Scale Actor Critic Methods

-After the first appearance of this work on arXiv, a concurrent and independent work by \citet{xu2020non} was released on arXiv which also analyzes the non-asymptotic convergence of two time-scale actor-critic algorithms and achieves the same sample complexity, i.e., $\mathcal{\tilde{O}}(\epsilon^{-2.5})$.
+When we were preparing this work, we noticed that there is a concurrent and independent work \citep{xu2020non} which also analyzes the non-asymptotic convergence of two time-scale actor-critic algorithms and achieves the same sample complexity, i.e., $\mathcal{\tilde{O}}(\epsilon^{-2.5})$.
 However, there are two key differences between their work and ours.
 First, the two time-scale algorithms analyzed in both papers are very different.
-We analyze the classical two time-scale algorithm described in \cite{sutton2018reinforcement}, where both actor and critic take one step update in each iteration.
+We analyze the classical two time-scale algorithm described in \citep{sutton2018reinforcement}, where both actor and critic take one step update in each iteration.
 It is very easy to implement and has been widely used in practice, while the update rule in \cite{xu2020non} for the critic needs to call a sub-algorithm, which involves generating a fresh episode to estimate the Q-function.
 Second, the analysis in \cite{xu2020non} relies on the compatible function approximation \citep{sutton2000policy}, which requires the critic to be a specific linear function class, while our analysis does not require such specific approximation, and therefore is more general.
 This makes our analysis potentially extendable to non-linear function approximation such as neural networks \citep{cai2019provably}.